bazelbuild/bazel/site/docs/skylark/build-style.md

 [References to targets in the current package](#references-to-targets-in-the-current-package) section above (not by their absolute package name).

+Prefer to list dependencies directly, as a single list.
+Putting the "common" dependencies of several targets into a variable reduces maintainability, makes it impossible for tools to change the dependencies of a target and can lead to unused dependencies.

 ## Globs

 Do not use recursive globs (e.g., `glob(["**/*.java"])`).
 Recursive globs